 Mossel Bay pollen forecast - today, tomorrow and the week ahead

-Today (25 June) pollen in Mossel Bay is low; cypress and artemisia are low.
-Tomorrow (26 June 2026) levels are similar.
-Over the following five days cypress and artemisia will decrease.
+Today (16 July) pollen in Mossel Bay is low; cypress is low.
+Tomorrow (17 July 2026) levels are similar.
+Over the following five days cypress will decrease.
 Forecasts are calculated by Airmine using satellites to map local vegetation and determine pollen season onset.

 For long term forecasts and maps, see the Airmine app